-What to Wear Birding: A Guide to Practical Clothing and Accessories
+What to Wear Birding in the Lowcountry: A Hilton Head Guide to Heat, Bugs, Mud, and Marshes

 Laughing Gulls at Sunrise on the Beach